open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

 ## Filelog Receiver

 The Filelog Receiver tails and parses logs from files.
-Although not a Kubernetes-specific receiver, it is still the defacto solution for collecting any logs from Kubernetes.
+Although it's not a Kubernetes-specific receiver, it is still the de facto solution for collecting any logs from Kubernetes.

 The Filelog Receiver is composed of Operators that are chained together to